History of Diversity, Equity and Inclusion

 "We need to be a place that celebrates diversity," President Cohon said, "because being a more diverse institution will make us a better institution."
 In the classroom and across the campus, a multitude of experiences, perspectives, beliefs and teaching and learning styles enriched the educational process.
 "Diversity is not just about numbers," as President Cohon very succinctly put it at his first annual State of Diversity Address.
 "It’s about the culture of this institution," he added.
 "It’s about whether people feel like they are a part of this community."

 In November 1999, the Diversity Advisory Council was established as a direct outcome of the university's then strategic planning effort, which identified diversity as one of the top priorities for the university.
 The role of the council was to "identify initiatives, build awareness of diversity issues and support for the university's initiatives, and monitor our progress."

 The first endeavor for the council was to articulate a description of the current state through the development of a "problem statement."
 The problem statement included three components that the university believed needed to be addressed through sustained and conscious efforts: the campus climate; underrepresentation of females and certain races; and community consciousness.
 The goal in addressing these three areas was to assure that every individual had the opportunity to reach his or her full potential without regard to unrelated attributes such as race, creed, color or gender.

 President Cohon's initiatives laid the groundwork for a more diverse and inclusive campus community.
-Today, Carnegie Mellon University's ninth president, Dr. Subra Suresh, has maintained these commitments and built upon them, recognizing that there is still much work to be done to ensure a safe and welcoming academic and social environment for all members of the CMU community.
+Today, Carnegie Mellon University's 10th president, Dr. Farnam Jahanian, has maintained these commitments and built upon them, recognizing that there is still much work to be done to ensure a safe and welcoming academic and social environment for all members of the CMU community.

 Major breakthroughs serve as proofpoints to this endeavor.
 For instance, enrollment of women in computer science and engineering is at an all-time high and well above the national average for tech-related fields.